The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Note to Parents: Is Your Child Ready to Ride?

-Physical Development: Can your youngster sit comfortably on the ATV and reach the controls easily?
+Physical Development: Can your youngster sit comfortably on the ORV and reach the controls easily?

-Motor Skills: Is your child's coordination adequate for the challenge of riding an ATV?
+Motor Skills: Is your child's coordination adequate for the challenge of riding an ORV?

 Visual Perception: Does your child have good depth perception, peripheral vision, and the ability to judge distances?

-Social/Emotional Maturity: Will your youngster understand the risks involved in riding an ATV, make good decisions to avoid accidents, and drive responsibly?
+Social/Emotional Maturity: Will your youngster understand the risks involved in riding an ORV, make good decisions to avoid accidents, and drive responsibly?

 Youth Helmet Law IC 9-18.1-14-11